HTV04/funkin-rewritten/README.md

 # ![Logo](images/logo.png)
 ![GitHub release (latest by date)](https://img.shields.io/github/v/release/HTV04/funkin-rewritten?style=flat-square) ![GitHub all releases](https://img.shields.io/github/downloads/HTV04/funkin-rewritten/total?style=flat-square) ![GitHub issues](https://img.shields.io/github/issues/HTV04/funkin-rewritten?style=flat-square) ![GitHub](https://img.shields.io/github/license/HTV04/funkin-rewritten?style=flat-square) ![Discord](https://img.shields.io/discord/852658576577003550?style=flat-square)

-*Friday Night Funkin' Rewritten* is a rewrite of [*Friday Night Funkin'*](https://ninja-muffin24.itch.io/funkin) using [LÖVE](https://love2d.org/) for Windows, macOS, Linux.
+Friday Night Funkin' Rewritten is a rewrite of [Friday Night Funkin'](https://ninja-muffin24.itch.io/funkin) built on [LÖVE](https://love2d.org/) for Windows, macOS, and Linux, as well as previously unsupported platforms, like the Nintendo Switch!

-*Friday Night Funkin' Rewritten* features:
+Friday Night Funkin' Rewritten features:
 * A rewritten engine focused on performance and playability
-* MUCH less memory usage than the original game
+* Much less memory usage than the original game
-* Better fullscreen support
 * Controller support
+* Other cool features, like downscroll
 * And more to come!

 Join the Discord server for updates: https://discord.gg/tQGzN2Wu48

 # Controls
-If using a controller, a controller with an Xbox button layout is recommended.
+If using a controller on a PC, a controller with an Xbox button layout is recommended.
 Controller buttons will be remappable in a future update.

 ## Menus
 ### Keyboard